1Password/onepassword-sdk-js/client/release/README.md

 Step 4.
 Ensure your GITHUB_TOKEN environment variable is set as this will allow you to create the tags/release and push it.

 Step 5.
-If everything looks good and if SDK Core has been updated, at the root of the repo, run:
+If everything looks good and if SDK Core has been updated, at the root of the repo, run (for beta releases):
 ```
 npm run release
 ```